 - a.
-The Government of the Republic of Korea shall provide the Agency with a declaration containing: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities not involving nuclear material carried out anywhere that are funded, specifically authorized or controlled by, or carried out on behalf of, the Government of the Republic of Korea. - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency, and agreed to by the Government of the Republic of Korea, on operational activities of safeguards relevance at facilities and at locations outside facilities where nuclear material is customarily used. - (iii) A general description of each building on each site, including its use and, if not apparent from that description, its contents.
-The description shall include a map of the site. - (iv) A description of the scale of operations for each location engaged in the activities specified in Annex I to this Protocol. - (v) Information specifying the location, operational status and the estimated annual production capacity of uranium mines and concentration plants and thorium concentration plants, and the current annual production of such mines and concentration plants for the Republic of Korea as a whole.
-The Government of the Republic of Korea shall provide, upon request by the Agency, the current annual production of an individual mine or concentration plant.
+Iraq shall provide the Agency with a declaration containing: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities not involving nuclear material carried out anywhere that are funded, specifically authorized or controlled by, or carried out on behalf of, Iraq. - (ii) Information identified by the Agency on the basis of expected gains in effectiveness or efficiency, and agreed to by Iraq, on operational activities of safeguards relevance at facilities and at locations outside facilities where nuclear material is customarily used. - (iii) A general description of each building on each site, including its use and, if not apparent from that description, its contents.
+The description shall include a map of the site. - (iv) A description of the scale of operations for each location engaged in the activities specified in Annex I to this Protocol. - (v) Information specifying the location, operational status and the estimated annual production capacity of uranium mines and concentration plants and thorium concentration plants, and the current annual production of such mines and concentration plants for Iraq as a whole.
+Iraq shall provide, upon request by the Agency, the current annual production of an individual mine or concentration plant.
 The provision of this information does not require detailed nuclear material accountancy. - (vi) Information regarding source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched, as follows:

-- (a) The quantities, the chemical composition, the use or intended use of such material, whether in nuclear or non-nuclear use, for each location in the Republic of Korea at which the material is present in quantities exceeding ten metric tons of uranium and/or twenty metric tons of thorium, and for other locations with quantities of more than one metric ton, the aggregate for the Republic of Korea as a whole if the aggregate exceeds ten metric tons of uranium or twenty metric tons of thorium.
-The provision of this information does not require detailed nuclear material accountancy; - (b) The quantities, the chemical composition and the destination of each export out of the Republic of Korea, of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from the Republic of Korea to the same State, each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive exports of thorium from the Republic of Korea to the same State, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (c) The quantities, chemical composition, current location and use or intended use of each import into the Republic of Korea of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into the Republic of Korea each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into the Republic of Korea each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;
+- (a) The quantities, the chemical composition, the use or intended use of such material, whether in nuclear or non-nuclear use, for each location in Iraq at which the material is present in quantities exceeding ten metric tons of uranium and/or twenty metric tons of thorium, and for other locations with quantities of more than one metric ton, the aggregate for Iraq as a whole if the aggregate exceeds ten metric tons of uranium or twenty metric tons of thorium.
+The provision of this information does not require detailed nuclear material accountancy; - (b) The quantities, the chemical composition and the destination of each export out of Iraq, of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive exports of uranium from Iraq to the same State, each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive exports of thorium from Iraq to the same State, each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year; - (c) The quantities, chemical composition, current location and use or intended use of each import into Iraq of such material for specifically non-nuclear purposes in quantities exceeding: - (1) Ten metric tons of uranium, or for successive imports of uranium into Iraq each of less than ten metric tons, but exceeding a total of ten metric tons for the year; - (2) Twenty metric tons of thorium, or for successive imports of thorium into Iraq each of less than twenty metric tons, but exceeding a total of twenty metric tons for the year;